SSANU, NASU protest in Otuoke varsity over earned allowance, minimum wage – The Sun Nigeria

 From Femi Folaranmi, Yenagoa

-The members of the two unions on Friday at the university campus armed with placards with inscriptions such as ‘We reject EA sharing formula’, ‘ FG pay us our share of Earned Allowance’. ‘ FG pay us our Minimum Wage Arrears’ demanded an end to unfair treatment by the federal government.
+Members of the two unions on Friday at the university campus armed with placards with inscriptions such as ‘We reject EA sharing formula’, ‘ FG pay us our share of earned allowance’, ‘ FG pay us our Minimum Wage Arrears’ demanded an end to unfair treatment by the Federal Government.

-Mr Kalizibe Joseph, Chairman SSANU and Chairman of Joint Action Committee (JAC) in an interview said the protest is in line with a directive by the national body of the unions to kick against the EA sharing formula and non-payment of minimum wage.
+Chairman SSANU and Chairman of Joint Action Committee (JAC), Mr Kalizibe Joseph, in an interview said the protest was in line with a directive by the national body of the unions to kick against the EA sharing formula and non-payment of minimum wage.

-According to him the unions are no longer comfortable with the sharing formula and want it to be addressed.
+According to him, the unions were no longer comfortable with the sharing formula and want it to be addressed.

 Leave a Reply